-Luckily, we have you covered, simply follow the instructions in the matched betting guide and use the bet calculator to ensure you're betting the correct amounts to make a profit.
+Luckily, we have you covered, simply follow the instructions in the matched betting guide and use the matched betting calculator to ensure you're betting the correct amounts to make a profit.

 Calculating a matched bet can become a little complex, as you need to calculate the losses from odds and commission from both bookmakers to see how much profit remains.

-It is much simpler to use the bet calculator to calculate these numbers for you.
+It is much simpler to use the matched betting calculator to calculate these numbers for you.